 yearly report of the most important food to buy organically.

-Here is a summery of the 2016 report:
+Here is a summary of the 2018 report:

 The Dirty Dozen

 Fruits and veggies in the "dirty dozen" contain pesticide residue and are heavily sprayed due to high levels pest.